jjg/vapor/README.md

 ##What Vapor *is*:

 *  Vapor is both a browsing *and* authoring environment, akin to the original vision of the Web
-*  Vapor does not rely on dedicated *servers*, but instead distributes content between peers *securely* and *automatically*
+*  Vapor does not rely on *dedicated* servers, but instead distributes content between peers *securely* and *automatically*
 *  Vapor is not limited to *documents*, but documents are used to organize content (embedded media, files, etc.)
 *  Vapor is *fast*
 *  Vapor is reisistant to tampering